Flexible Bayesian Multiple Comparison Adjustment Using Dirichlet Process and Beta-Binomial Model Priors: Introduction

 \section{Introduction}

-Assessing the equality or inequality of groups is a key problem in science and applied settings.
+Assessing the equality or inequality of groups \reviseAStwo{(e.g., in terms of means, proportions, or standard deviations)} is a key problem in science and applied settings.
 If a confirmatory hypothesis is lacking, a standard approach is to first test whether all groups are equal and, if they are not, engage in multiple post-hoc comparisons.
-A large swathe of multiple comparisons techniques to guard against inflated false-positive errors exist in classical statistics, dating back to the work of John Tukey and others \parencite[e.g.,][]{rao2009multiple, benjamini2002john}.
+A large swathe of multiple comparisons techniques to guard against inflated false-positive errors exist in classical statistics \parencite[e.g.,][]{midway2020comparing}, dating back to the work of John Tukey and others \parencite[e.g.,][]{rao2009multiple, benjamini2002john}.
 From a Bayesian perspective, the problem of multiple comparisons can be addressed by changing the model prior \parencite[e.g.,][]{jeffreys1961theory, westfall1997bayesian, berry1999bayesian, debayesian2019}, an approach that has found prominent application in variable selection for regression \parencite[e.g.,][]{scott2006exploration, scott2010bayes}.
-Here, we focus on a Bayesian multiplicity adjustment for testing the (in)equality between groups.
-Statistically, all possible configurations of equality and inequality constraints can be uniquely represented as partitions of the groups, where two groups are equal if they are in the same partition.
+Statistically, all possible configurations of equality and inequality constraints can be uniquely represented as partitions of the groups, where two groups are equal if they are in the same \reviseAStwo{subset of the} partition.
 In a Bayesian framework, one can adjust for multiple comparisons by constructing a suitable prior distribution over all possible partitions.
 This allows the researcher to explore the set of all possible equality and inequality relations among the groups while penalizing for multiple comparisons.

+While there is a large body of work focusing on multiple hypothesis testing, that is, testing whether a location parameter is zero \parencite[e.g.,][]{dahl2007multiple, kim2009spiked, denti2021two, guo2010multiplicity, chang2020frequentist, bogdan2008comparison}, there has been considerably less attention to multiple comparison adjustments for testing the equality constraints among groups.
+The first to propose a prior over all partitions to adjust for multiple comparisons were, to our knowledge, \textcite{gopalan1998bayesian}, who suggested the Dirichlet process prior.
+This can be understood as a form of clustering on the level of parameters.
+In contrast to clustering the data, where the Dirichlet process prior is known to be inconsistent \parencite{miller2013simple}, using the Dirichlet process prior in the context of multiple comparison yields consistent estimates \parencite{quintana2003bayesian}.